T2 System Development Environment

 T2 24.5 was released as a major milestone release not only including the latest and greatest Linux kernel, GCC, LLVM / Clang, Glibc, Musl, uClibc, X.org, Mesa3D, but also the KDE and GNOME desktop packages updated and fixed to finally mostly cross compile.
 While at it, we also undeleted IA-64 Itanium support! ;-)

-A total of 36 pre-compiled binary base install ISOs for various Glibc, Musl and uClibc combinations are available for for: Alpha, Arc, ARM(64), Avr32, HPPA, IA64, Loongarch64, M68k, MIPS(64), Nios2, OpenRISC, PowerPC(64), RISCV(64), s390x, SPARC(64), SuperH, i486, i686, x86-64, x32, and more.
+A total of 36 pre-compiled base install ISOs for various Glibc, Musl and uClibc combinations are available for for 25 CPU ISAs: Alpha, Arc, ARM(64), Avr32, HPPA(64), IA64, Loongarch64, M68k, Microblaze, MIPS(64), Nios2, OpenRISC, PowerPC(64), RISCV(64), s390x, SPARC(64), SuperH, i486, i686, x86-64 and x32.
 On most architectures the release still boots with 512MB of RAM or even less, and are on average just one GB in size.
-Rolling release updated using the scripted build system from source and optimized for the native system CPU.
+Most vintage Xorg drivers were fixed to actually work again.
+The rolling release is updated using the scripted source build system and thus optimized for the native system CPU.

-The release contains a total of 4720 changesets, including approximately 4676 packags updates, 500 issues fixed, 4676 packages or features added and 139 removed.
-Around 51 improvements.
+The release contains a total of 5140 changesets, including approximately 5314 package updates, 564 issues fixed, 317 packages or features added and 163 removed.
+Around 53 improvements.
 More details can be found on the release page

 Don't delay and try highly optimized T2/Linux today!